Honoring the Life and Legacy of Our Founder

 But, she wasn’t done yet.

-In honor of historically extraordinary women, iCivics and Seneca Women have partnered to produce a classroom lesson based on Justice O’Connor’s life.
-Seneca Women is a global leadership platform dedicated to advancing women and girls to fast forward us to a more equitable and prosperous world.
-Below please find links to a photographic biography exploring Justice O'Connor's life and career, a Powerpoint presentation and a video celebrating her life featuring Justices Ginsburg, Kagan and Sotomayor.
+iCivics and Seneca Women have partnered to produce a classroom lesson based on Justice O’Connor’s extraordinary life.
+Seneca Women is a global leadership platform dedicated to advancing women and girls to fast-forward us to a more equitable and prosperous world.